Urgent Care Centers

 - Proactive Defense – When an issue arises, reacting swiftly can be crucial to mitigating any potential negative consequences.
 This includes proactively defending your urgent care center against allegations of billing fraud, Anti-Kickback Statute and Stark Law violations, and medical malpractice.

 Are you preparing to open an urgent care center?
 Do you need help updating or managing your urgent care center’s compliance program?
 Are you at risk for losing your license (or your freedom) as the result of a lawsuit, audit, or investigation?
-To learn more about how our federal health care compliance consultants and defense lawyers can help, call us at 888-519-4897 or contact us online today.
+To learn more about how our federal healthcare compliance consultants and defense lawyers can help, call us at 888-680-1745 or contact us online today.